platformsh/platformsh-docs/docs/src/guides/laravel/local-development/lando.md

 description: Develop your Laravel app locally with **Lando**, a development tool based on Docker containers.
 ---

-[Lando](https://lando.dev/) is a development platform based on Docker containers, which dramatically simplifies local development.
+[Lando](https://lando.dev/) is a development tool based on Docker containers, which dramatically simplifies local development.

 To learn more about how to run your Laravel app in a local Lando-managed environment,